P-p-H-d/mlib/README.md

 pointed by 'src' (sharing ownership).
 This function is thread safe from 'src' point of view.

+##### void name\_init\_with\[suffix\](shared\_t shared, args...)

+Initialize the shared pointer 'shared' to the new object initilized with args.
+The provided arguments shall therefore match one of the constructor provided by the EMPLACE\_TYPE operator.
+There is one generated method per suffix defined in the EMPLACE\_TYPE operator, and the 'suffix' in the generated method name corresponds to the suffix defined in in the EMPLACE\_TYPE operator (it can be empty).
+This method is created only if the EMPLACE\_TYPE operator is provided.
+See emplace chapter for more details.
+It is equivalent to the C++ make\_shared.

 ##### bool name\_NULL\_p(const shared\_t shared)

 Return true if shared doesn't reference any object (i.e. is the NULL pointer).